marcoonroad/marcoonroad.github.io/_posts/2017-02-02-Introduction-to-Capability-Concepts.md

 language context, there's no such encryption mechanism, an encrypted message is just an unique object with an _empty interface_.
 'Cause this unique object provides an unique identity, we can use internal hash comparison, together with Sibling Communication (i.e, closures) to implement sealing pairs, and, therefore, achieve [Rights Amplification](#rights-amplification) with that.

+Note that, however, identity is not a requirement to build sealing pairs: the programming language Noether itself uses unique alpha-renames on the
+'Static Names' mechanism to provide safe compile-time encapsulation of resources.

 ![Sealing Pairs]({{ site.baseurl }}/images/Introduction-to-Capability-Concepts/sealing-pairs.jpg)